tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 - `endpoints` - A list of elastic search endpoints to send to.
 - `concurrency` - Maximum number of parallel requests (default: 4).

+The configuration options `codec` and `postprocess` are not used, as elastic requires a json payload anyways.

 Used metadata variables: